Best Medicare Supplement Plans in Texas (2026)

 Added benefits

 Some insurers offer discounts on related products, such as gym memberships.
-These benefits can enhance the value of your plan, whether it includes Medicare Supplement insurance or another policy type.
+These extras can lower your overall costs.

 Texas Medicare Resources

-If you live in Texas and need help selecting Medicare coverage or understanding your options, several state and federal resources offer free assistance and information.
+If you need help selecting Medicare coverage in Texas, several state and federal resources offer free assistance.

-• Texas Health Insurance Counseling and Advocacy Program (HICAP): Provides free, confidential one-on-one counseling to help Texas seniors understand Medicare, compare plans, and avoid insurance fraud.
-Trained volunteers offer unbiased guidance on Medicare Supplement plans, Medicare Advantage, and Part D prescription drug coverage.
+• Texas Health Insurance Counseling and Advocacy Program (HICAP): Provides free, confidential one-on-one counseling to help Texas seniors understand Medicare, compare plans and avoid insurance fraud.
+Trained volunteers provide unbiased guidance on Medicare Supplement plans, Medicare Advantage and Part D prescription drug coverage.
 Visit Texas HICAP

-• Medicare.gov: The official federal Medicare website has comprehensive information on all Medicare options, including a plan finder tool to compare Medicare Supplement, Medicare Advantage, and Part D plans available in your ZIP code.
+• Medicare.gov: The official federal Medicare website includes comprehensive information on all Medicare options, including a plan finder tool to compare Medicare Supplement, Medicare Advantage and Part D plans in your ZIP code.
 Visit Medicare.gov

 Compare Medigap Insurance Rates

-Here are answers to frequently asked questions about Medicare Supplement insurance in Texas.
+Frequently asked questions about Medicare Supplement insurance in Texas:

 What does Medigap cover in Texas?